zpzim/SCAMP/README.md

  * AB joins (you can produce the matrix profile from 2 different time series)
  * Distributable (we use GCP but other cloud platforms can work) with verified scalability to billions of datapoints
  * Sum and Frequency Joins: rather than compute the nearest neighbor directly, we can compute the sum or frequency of correlations above a threshold (this better describes the frequency of an event, something not obvious from the matrix profile alone)
+ * All-neighbors Joins: rather than return only the nearest neighbor, we can return all matches above a threshold.
+This can be used in graph-based analytics and also to create low-res (pooled) distance matrices.
+ * Distance matrix summaries: SCAMP can return pooled summary versions of the entire distance matrix.
  * Extensible to adding optimized versions of custom join operations.
  * Can compute joins with the CPU (Only enabled for double precision and 1NN+Index joins for now, optimizations pending)
  * Handles NaN input values.
 The matrix profile will be computed while excluding any subsequence with a NaN value